AMTNJ Virtual Offerings

 Zoom Virtual Event

 Description: Earlier research uncovers a multitude of “in the in-the-moment” motivating desires that accompany mathematical problem solving.
 These motivating desires evoke differing patterns of engagement and social interaction.
-In this presentation, we share our most current data (survey, individual interview, and focus group techniques) involving prospective K-6 teachers’ motivating desires as they work in groups […]
+In this […]

 Zoom Virtual Event

-Description: This presentation will provide an overview of the mathematical questions that arise in decisions about the census, apportionment, redistricting, who gets to vote, how the vote takes place, how the votes are counted, and how the votes are tabulated.
-We will be looking back to the 2020 national elections and forward to the 2021 […]
+Description: This presentation will provide an overview of the mathematical questions that arise in decisions about the census, apportionment, redistricting, who gets to vote, how the vote takes place, how […]